mathemusician/2025-Rice-datathon/README.md

 Metrics_MultiClass.ipynb - Code for running the benchmarks for the different datasets Test_Set_EEG.csv - EEG data that DO NOT contain any specific disorders.
 This is only used to judge the output of the final model
-Train_and_Validate_EEG.csv - EEG data with main and specific disorders Neurotech@Rice Challenge Document 2025 Rice Datathon.pdf - Challenge Document
+Train_and_Validate_EEG.csv - EEG data with main and specific disorders Neurotech@Rice Challenge Document 2025 Rice Datathon.pdf - Challenge Document specifying what the outputs should be

 # References